Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Koper are positioned to serve the Port of Koper, one of the most important deep-water ports on the Adriatic.
-This is ideal for logistics, maritime, manufacturing, and import/export companies that require computing close to their operations.
+Proximity To Key Business Districts: Data center assets in Koper are positioned near the Port of Koper and the primary logistics corridor.
+This proximity is vital for maritime, supply chain, and trade-related businesses that require real-time data processing for global shipping operations.

 Natural Disaster Risk